 - Be Candid: Don’t sugarcoat difficult decisions or trade-offs the sponsor will have to make.
 Remain positive and proactive, but don’t gloss over difficult decisions that must be made for the change to succeed in the long term.

-These are a few simple steps to start a new change project successfully – active listening and active listening.
+These are a few simple steps to start a new change project successfully.
 I’d welcome you to deepen your understanding of these topic in three ways:

 - Comment on This Post: What has helped you build rapport with your project sponsor?
 How have you demonstrated active listening?
 Post your comments below and I’ll be glad to provide additional insights in the discussion.